isomerpages/imh-smhc/_registration/Terms and Conditions.md

 that any Confidential Information shall not be disclosed, whether directly or indirectly, to third parties without the prior written consent of the Organiser, which consent shall not be unreasonably withheld, except:</p>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-I.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For the purpose contemplated, pursuant to and in accordance with these Terms;</p>
+I.&nbsp;&nbsp;&nbsp;For the purpose contemplated, pursuant to and in accordance with these Terms;</p>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;II.&nbsp;&nbsp;With
-II.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; With the written consent of the Organiser and then only to the extent specified in such consent;
+the written consent of the Organiser and then only to the extent specified in such consent; and</p>
-and</p>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;III.&nbsp;&nbsp;To
-III.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To the extent as may be required by law or in accordance with the order of a court of competent jurisdiction, regulation, effective government policy or by any regulatory authority, provided that you give the Organiser prompt written notice of such requirement or order.</p>
+the extent as may be required by law or in accordance with the order of a court of competent jurisdiction, regulation, effective government policy or by any regulatory authority, provided that you give the Organiser prompt written notice of such requirement or order.</p>
-<p>4.&nbsp;&nbsp;&nbsp;&nbsp; The restrictions on disclosure of Confidential
+<p>4.&nbsp;The restrictions on disclosure of Confidential Information described
-Information described in this Clause do not extend to any information that (i) already exists in the public domain at the time of its disclosure;
-(ii) is already in your possession prior to the time of disclosure; (iii) is independently developed by you outside the scope of these Terms; or (iv) is rightfully obtained from third parties.</p>
+in this Clause do not extend to any information that (i) already exists in the public domain at the time of its disclosure; (ii) is already in your possession prior to the time of disclosure; (iii) is independently developed by you outside the scope of these Terms; or (iv) is rightfully obtained from third parties.</p>
-<p>5.&nbsp;&nbsp;&nbsp;&nbsp; You hereby agree that you shall take all reasonably
+<p>5.&nbsp;You hereby agree that you shall take all reasonably necessary
-necessary steps to limit access to Confidential Information to your principals, directors, officers, agents, employees, bankers, financial advisors, consultants and legal or other advisors, whose duties require them to possess such information or who are directly concerned with the purposes contemplated by these Terms and are made aware of its confidential status, to the extent reasonably required for the performance of these Terms and ensure that they do not disclose or make public or authorize any disclosure or publication of any Confidential Information in violation of these Terms.</p>
+steps to limit access to Confidential Information to your principals, directors, officers, agents, employees, bankers, financial advisors, consultants and legal or other advisors, whose duties require them to possess such information or who are directly concerned with the purposes contemplated by these Terms and are made aware of its confidential status, to the extent reasonably required for the performance of these Terms and ensure that they do not disclose or make public or authorize any disclosure or publication of any Confidential Information in violation of these Terms.</p>
-<p>6.&nbsp;&nbsp;&nbsp;&nbsp; You must promptly inform the Organiser about
+<p>6.&nbsp;You must promptly inform the Organiser about any unauthorised
-any unauthorised disclosure of Confidential Information.</p>
+disclosure of Confidential Information.</p>
-<p>7.&nbsp;&nbsp;&nbsp;&nbsp; Subject to the foregoing, your confidentiality
+<p>7.&nbsp;&nbsp;Subject to the foregoing, your confidentiality obligations
-obligations under this Clause M shall survive the expiry of these Terms.</p>
+under this Clause M shall survive the expiry of these Terms.</p>
-<p>&nbsp;</p>
-<p>&nbsp;</p>
 <p><u>N. INDEMNITY</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; You shall indemnify, defend and hold harmless
+<p>1.&nbsp;You shall indemnify, defend and hold harmless the Organiser and
-the Organiser and its directors, officers, employees, servants, &nbsp;agents and any other authorised representatives and personnel against all or any liability, claim, expenses (including court costs and fees of solicitors (on a full indemnity basis) and that of other professionals) or loss in respect of damage to any property or personal injury to or the death of any person caused by you or arising out of or in the course of the performance of these Terms PROVIDED THAT you may not enter into any settlement, agreement, arrangement or compromise that would have a material adverse effect on the Organiser.</p>
+its directors, officers, employees, servants, &nbsp;agents and any other authorised representatives and personnel against all or any liability, claim, expenses (including court costs and fees of solicitors (on a full indemnity basis) and that of other professionals) or loss in respect of damage to any property or personal injury to or the death of any person caused by you or arising out of or in the course of the performance of these Terms PROVIDED THAT you may not enter into any settlement, agreement, arrangement or compromise that would have a material adverse effect on the Organiser.</p>
-<p>&nbsp;</p>
-<p><u>O. VARIATION</u>
+<p>&nbsp;<u>O. VARIATION</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; These Terms may be updated by the Organiser
+<p>1.&nbsp;These Terms may be updated by the Organiser from time to time
-from time to time by updating this page on the SMHC 2025 website.
+by updating this page on the SMHC 2025 website.
 You are advised to visit this page from time to time to review the updated Terms (if any).</p>
-<p>&nbsp;</p>
-<p><u>P. WAIVER</u>
+<p>&nbsp;<u>P. WAIVER</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; No waiver of any breach of any covenant, condition,
+<p>1.&nbsp;No waiver of any breach of any covenant, condition, stipulation,
-stipulation, obligation or provision contained or implied in these Terms shall operate or be interpreted as a waiver of another breach of the same or of any covenant, condition, stipulation, obligation or provision in these Terms.</p>
+obligation or provision contained or implied in these Terms shall operate or be interpreted as a waiver of another breach of the same or of any covenant, condition, stipulation, obligation or provision in these Terms.</p>
-<p>2.&nbsp;&nbsp;&nbsp;&nbsp; Any time or other indulgence granted by the
+<p>2.&nbsp;Any time or other indulgence granted by the Organiser under these
-Organiser under these Terms shall be without prejudice to and shall not be taken as a waiver of any of the Organiser’s rights under these Terms nor shall it prejudice or in any way limit or affect any statutory rights or powers from time to time vested in or exercisable by the Organiser.</p>
+Terms shall be without prejudice to and shall not be taken as a waiver of any of the Organiser’s rights under these Terms nor shall it prejudice or in any way limit or affect any statutory rights or powers from time to time vested in or exercisable by the Organiser.</p>
-<p>&nbsp;</p>
-<p><u>Q. ASSIGNMENT</u>
+<p>&nbsp;<u>Q. ASSIGNMENT</u>
 </p>
 <p>1.&nbsp;&nbsp;&nbsp;&nbsp; Subject to the other provisions in these Terms,
 all the provisions of these Terms shall be binding upon and inure to the